khalfpap/angular-2-webpack-boilerplate/README.md

 ## Understanding Webpack
 _(my current understanding of Webpack)_

-[Webpack](https://webpack.github.io/) is a build tool for generating JavaScript module bundles.
+Webpack is a build tool for generating JavaScript module bundles.
 A module bundle is a JavaScript file that contains all dependencies of some root module (entry point).
-The process is recursive and so it will bundle every module in the dependency tree of the root module.
+The process is recursive; meaning it will bundle every module in the dependency tree of the root module.

 Webpack supports both CommonJS (i.e., export and require()), and AMD modules.
 This project uses CommonJS.

+### Bundling Everything
+Webpack has the ability to bundle non-JavaScript dependencies including TypeScript, CSS, and binary resources (such as images and web fonts).
+This is done through the use of specialized [loaders](https://webpack.js.org/concepts/#loaders) which transform a given resource into a module that can be included in the JavaScript bundle file.

+Some of the loaders demonstrated in this project include:
+* The [style-loader](https://github.com/webpack/style-loader) allows CSS to be included in a bundle in the same way you would include a JavaScript module using a `require()` or `import` statement.
+  CSS that is bundled in this way is injected into the DOM by the Webpack runtime.
+* The [awesome-typescript-loader](https://github.com/s-panferov/awesome-typescript-loader) can be used to transpile TypeScript modules into JavaScript modules that can be included in the bundle.

+A list of popular loaders is available [here](https://github.com/webpack/webpack#loaders).

 ### Configuring Webpack
 In order for Webpack to function we must provide a configuration file.
 By default, Webpack will